Navneet's late strike helps India beat Ireland 1-0 to keep Olympic hopes alive | Sports-Games

 After goal-less three quarters, in which India completely dominated but failed to breach the Irish defense led by goalkeeper Ayeisha McFerran, Navneet finally found the back of the net in the 57th minute to bring smiles on the Indian faces.

-Needing a win to keep their hopes alive after three consecutive losses, India had to wait anxiously for 57 minutes despite being the dominant team on display and creating innumerable scoring opportunities.
+Needing a win to keep their hopes alive after three consecutive losses, India had to wait anxiously for 57 minutes despite being the dominant team on display and creating innumerable scoring chances.

-India had chances galore from the opening whistle and got as many as 14 penalty corners but failed to utilize even a single one of them.
+India had chances galore from the opening whistle and got as many as 14 penalty corners but failed to utilize even a single one.
 But a moment of brilliance from skipper Rani Rampal, who created the opportunity for Navneet, rescued India from an early exit from the Games.
 Navneet was at the right place at the right time to tap the ball in.
-India will now need to win their final Pool A match against South Africa on Saturday and hope for Ireland to face defeat at the hands of Great Britain to seal their quarterfinal berth.
+India will now need to win their final Pool A match against South Africa on Saturday and hope Ireland loses to Great Britain to seal their quarterfinal berth.

 The top four teams from each pool qualify for the knockout stage.

-India got their first penalty corner in the eight-minute and two minutes later they secured two more set pieces after Navneet's reverse shot was saved by Ireland goalkeeper McFerran.
+India got their first penalty corner in the eight-minute and two minutes later they secured two more set pieces after Navneet's reverse shot was saved by McFerran.

 India got two penalty corners a minute from the end of the first quarter but the script was the same.